openstack-archive/clouddocs-maven-plugin/README.rst

 clouddocs-maven-plugin 1.7.0 (January 13, 2013)
 ============================================================
 -  Support publicationNotificationEmails parameter.
-A comma delimited list of email addresses to which emails are sent when the document is publised.
+A comma-delimited list of email addresses to which emails are sent when the document is publised.
 -  Support includeDateInPdfFilename parameter.
 Set this paremeter to 0 to prevent the date from being appended to the pdf file name.
 -  Autofill pubdate with current date if it is empty.
 -  When a file is invalid, put a copy of the validated file in target dir named something like: basefilename.xml-invalid-date.xml